 We are the first Southern Frederick County, MD farm brewery and are located at Thanksgiving Farms in Adamstown, MD.
 As a farm brewery use our own homegrown hops, fruits, vegetables, and other products from the farm in every batch of beer brewed.

-Currently we are growing Columbus/Zeus, Nugget, Centennial, Cascade, and Magnum hops.
-We have ~230 plants in our field this year so we will have plenty of hops for years to come.
+Currently we are growing Columbus/Zeus, Nugget, Comet, Galena, Chinook, Cascade, and Magnum hops.
+We have over 200 hop plants in our field so we will have plenty of hops for years to come.

 We also are offering membership into our Community-Supported Brewery (CSB) program!
 We look forward to serving you and being part of your extended family.

 I'm Brian!
 Mad Science Brewing Company is my brainchild and I'm happy to share it with you!
 I hail from Big Sky Country (Montana, if you didn't know) and have been in Maryland for almost 30 years now.
 My wife, Louisa, kept telling me I should get a hobby.
 Well, after 6 years of walking past the homebrew competition bottles at the Great Frederick Fair, I decided I'd pick up homebrewing as my hobby.
 Ten years later, here I am working to make it a grander scale and for a lot more people!